-Oticon is widely known as a solid brand that helps individuals hear better and clearer.
+Oticon hearing aids are widely known as a solid brand that helps individuals hear better and clearer.
 The brand first started business in 1904 when the owner wanted his wife to be able to hear clearly again.
 Since that time, the company has evolved and become a forerunner in the industry.

-Widex is one of the world’s top hearing aid manufacturers and is based in Denmark.
-Established in 1956, this company is younger than Oticon but experienced a huge boost in the 1990s and now distributes products in over 100 countries worldwide.
+Widex hearing aids are one of the world’s top hearing aid manufacturers and are based in Denmark.
+Established in 1956, this company is younger than Oticon but experienced a huge boost in the 1990s and now distributes products in over 100 countries.
 The brand is also known for using fuel cell technology for better batteries that last longer.